IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 TomTom IndiGO provides a set of generic core services as well as [_off-the-shelf_ or _stock_](/tomtom-indigo/documentation/development/introduction#off-the-shelf-components-or-stock-components) implementations.
-They are built on top of NavKit and NavKitUI SDK and provide the customer with an out of the box navigation experience.
+They are built on top of the NavKit and NavKitUI SDK and provide the customer with an out of the box navigation experience.
 Alternatively the customer can replace the off-the-shelf frontend and services with their own implementations.